 Change occurred immediately.
 In the first Congress, Madison, the father of the Constitution of 1787, became the parent of its most prominent offspring: the Bill of Rights.
 Historian Joseph Ellis rightly calls it “the American Magna Carta.”
 Yet, as the Founders anticipated, many, many changes to the Constitution followed, produced by many, many parents.
 Some came through additional amendments, others through judicial decisions, and still others through mass movements; but all came through struggle and determination.

-Together, litigation, amendments, and popular action have produced the Constitution and the constitutional rights that we inherit in 2019.
+Together, litigation, amendments, and popular action have produced the Constitution and the constitutional rights that we inherit.
 And so, we can also celebrate the Founders today by recognizing that their greatest achievement was not drafting a document that solved all of the problems facing them or that have faced subsequent generations.
 But rather, their prime triumph was the creation of a changeable constitution that has continued to frame how fights over such problems should be fought in a representative democracy.

 One way we can take this day to celebrate that fundamental accomplishment is for each of us to think about how the Constitution has evolved, and the changes to the Constitution we cherish the most.
 Besides the Bill of Rights, high on my list are: